 Timothée gave a short interview for V Magazine about ‘Call Me By Your Name’.
 There’s also a new photoshoot image and you can check that out full size in the gallery.

 When asked for his thoughts on the movie’s frank portrayal of the pair’s sexual encounters, Chalamet is quick to look beyond the sensational appeal.
 “First and foremost,” he underscores, “Call Me by Your Name is a story about love, and first loves, and unrequited, and then, later, requited love.”
 As with the fate of many a summer romance, Elio and Oliver’s ends.
 While the two orbit each other in the years to come, it is Elio alone who longs for Oliver.
 Nora Ephron perhaps summed up the topic of summer love best: “Summer bachelors, like summer breezes, are never as cool as they pretend to be.”

-Also added a couple more photoshoots to the gallery.
-One old, from Berlinale 2015 and one new from Sundance.
+Added two photoshoots to the gallery.
+One from Sundance and one from Berlin from The Hollywood Reporter.